+Credit scores are key if you want to get the lowest cost funds with the longest terms.
 The SmartBiz Small Business Blog has lots of resources to help you understand and improve your scores.
 Review this article for information about the importance of high scores and how you can manage yours: How Small Business Owners Can Improve Their Credit Scores.

 The cash advance industry is competitive one, so make sure you shop around before you come to a decision.
 Search reviews from real customers and weigh the positives and negatives.
 Since cash advances are an expensive way to fund your business, make sure the loan is worth the cost, and that you’ll have the ability to cover both the costs of your business and your loan.

 *The information provided through SmartBiz Advisor, including the Loan Ready Score, is for educational purposes only.
 SmartBiz Advisor is not a financial or legal advisor as defined under federal or state law.
 Use of this information is not a replacement for personal, professional advice or assistance regarding your finances or credit history.